hafizk9990/fps3D/README.md

   <br> <br>

 - **3D Axis System:** Pressing `A` key or `D` key moves our character along the x-axis (horizontal axis).
 Pressing the space bar to jump moves it along the y-axis.
 To move the character along z-axis (vertical axis), you need to press `W` or `S` keys.
 Overall, this is how we track the movement of our character: `Vector3 moveDirection = new Vector3(Input.GetAxis("Horizontal"), 0, Input.GetAxis("Vertical")); // x, y and z axis`

   <br> <br>

--**Static Variable Access:** In C#, the const keyword is used to declare a constant value.
+- **Static Variable Access:** In C#, the const keyword is used to declare a constant value.
 When a variable is declared as const, it is implicitly static.
 This means that it belongs to the class rather than an instance of the class, and its value is fixed at compile-time and cannot be changed during runtime.
 That's why the compiler throws an error if you don't initialize the const members at compile time.

 <br> <br>

 - **Local Space Vs. World Space:** Local coordinates are defined with respect to the object, whereas the global ones are with respect to the world our character is in.
   <br> <br>

--**Time.deltaTime:** This is the time between two frames.
+- **Time.deltaTime:** This is the time between two frames.
 On a computer with more frames, this value is small and vice versa.
 If we don't multiply our position transformations with this value, the game will not become frame-rate independent.
 So, to make our chracter move at a constant speed across all devices, we use this variable.
   <br> <br>

--**Character Movement:** We obtained X and Y axis input from the keyboard.
+- **Character Movement:** We obtained X and Y axis input from the keyboard.
 Then, we applied it to transform direction of our character's transform component.
 We also sped this process up and smoothed it out by making it frame-rate independent.
 Finally, we assigned the values to the `Move` method of our `Character Controller`.
 The whole process looks like this:

 ```
 // C#